 MLB Game Summary - San Diego at Chicago White Sox

-Chicago, IL (SportsNetwork.com) - Will Venable went 4-for-4 with two RBI as the San Diego Padres defeated the Chicago White Sox, 4-2, in the middle contest of a three-game set.
+Chicago, IL (SportsNetwork.com) - Yonder Alonso had a two-run homer and Ian Kennedy pitched six solid innings as the San Diego Padres defeated the Chicago White Sox, 4-1, in the opener of a three-game set.

 Alonso went 3-for-4 and Cameron Maybin also homered, while Chris Denorfia and Carlos Quentin both contributed two hits for the Padres, who have won two of their last three games.

 Kennedy (4-6) surrendered just one run on four hits and struck out nine in the first meeting between the two teams since 2005.

 "I thought velocity on the fastball was good," Padres manager Bud Black said of Kennedy.
 "I thought he threw a good game, he set the tone."

 Conor Gillaspie had two of Chicago's four hits.
 Starter John Danks (3-5) was tagged for two runs on eight hits with four strikeouts and a walk across seven frames for the White Sox, who entered the contest with a three-game winning streak.

 "Made some mistakes and got burned for them, but all in all it was a good day," Danks said.